wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;What you cannot give is not your own.

 **M:**&ensp;I claim nothing as my own.
 When the ‘I’ is not, where is the ‘mine’?.
 Two people look at a tree.
 One sees the fruit hidden among the leaves and the other does not.
 Otherwise there is no difference between the two.
 The one that sees knows that with a little attention the other will also see, but the question of sharing does not arise.
-Believe me, I am not close-fisted, holding back your share of reälity.
+Believe me, I am not close-fisted, holding back your share of reality.
 On the contrary, I am all yours, eat me and drink me.
 But while you repeat verbally, “give, give”, you do nothing to take what is offered.
 I am showing you a short and easy way to beïng able to see what I see, but you cling to your old habits of thought, feeling and action and put all the blame on me.
 I have nothing which you do not have.
 Self-knowledge is not a piece of property to be offered and accepted.
 It is a new dimension altogether, where there is nothing to give or take.

 **Q:**&ensp;Give us at least some insight into the content of your mind while you live your daily life.
 To eat, to drink, to talk, to sleep — how does it feel at your end?

 **M:**&ensp;The common things of life: I experience them just as you do.
 The difference lies in what I do not experience.
 I do not experience fear or greed, hate or anger.
 I ask nothing, refuse nothing, keep nothing.
 In these matters I do not compromise.
 Maybe this is the outstanding difference between us.
-I will not compromise, I am true to myself, while you are afraid of reälity.
+I will not compromise, I am true to myself, while you are afraid of reality.

 **Q:**&ensp;From the Westerner’s point of view there is something disturbing in your ways.
 To sit in a corner all by oneself and keep on repeating, “I am God, God I am”, appears to be plain madness.
 How to convince a Westerner that such practices lead to supreme sanity?